Data Protection Policy

 3.4 External Privacy Notices

-Each external website provided by Jakub Kohout LTD will include an online ‘Privacy Notice’ and an online ‘Cookie Notice’ fulfilling the requirements of applicable law.
+Each external website provided by Jakub Kohout will include an online ‘Privacy Notice’ and an online ‘Cookie Notice’ fulfilling the requirements of applicable law.

-All Privacy and Cookie Notices must be approved by the Board of Directors prior to publication on any Jakub Kohout LTD external website.
+All Privacy and Cookie Notices must be approved by the Board of Directors prior to publication on any Jakub Kohout external website.

 3.5 Data Use